hashicorp/vault-client-dotnet/docs/Secrets.md

 <a name="transitsign"></a>
 # **TransitSign**
-> void TransitSign (string name, TransitSignRequest transitSignRequest, string transitMountPath = null)
+> void TransitSign (TransitSignRequest transitSignRequest, string name, string transitMountPath = "transit", TimeSpan? wrapTTL = null)

 Generate a signature for input data using the named key